StewartPan/devmock/README.md

     `-d` (required), specify the directory in which you want to store the config file and recorded responses. you can input absolute/relative path(relative to current dir),.
     ##### Options:
     the `config.js` file contains the following options:
-    *  `targetUrl`: url string of target server you want to proxy to.
+    *  `recordUrl`: url string of target server you want to proxy to.
 If you want to record the response from target server, you need to specify this option.
-    *  `requestMatcher`: array of strings that identify the desired request, eg: `[/devmock/abc, /users/api/*, /example/**/blabla]`, it supports glob `*` and "Globstar" `**` matching. you can refer this [minimatch](https://github.com/isaacs/minimatch) for details.
+    *  `recordMatcher`: array of strings that identify the desired request, eg: `[/devmock/abc, /users/api/*, /example/**/blabla]`, it supports glob `*` and "Globstar" `**` matching. you can refer this [minimatch](https://github.com/isaacs/minimatch) for details.
     *  `overwrite`: true/false, whether overwrite recorded response.
     *  `serverPort`: number, port number for mock server.
     *  `wsPort`: number, port number for websocket mock server(unfinished).